Is Silicone Biodegradable? Does It Breakdown?

 A final word about silicone

-So, if you do have to reach for silicone, don’t feel guilty if this is what works best for you.
-Making eco-friendly choices is also about accommodating your needs and capacities, and we are equally about that too at The Eco Hub.
-Just remember to consider whether or not there are more eco-friendly alternatives to what you are looking for, and whether or not you will be able to recycle the silicone item(s) you have selected once they are worn.
+Just remember to consider whether or not there are more eco-friendly alternatives to what you are looking for and whether or not you will be able to recycle the silicone item(s) you have selected once they are worn.

-If you found this post helpful, please help someone by sharing this article – sharing is caring 🙂!
+If you found this post helpful, please help someone by sharing this article – Sharing is caring 🙂!

 is-silicone-biodegradable-PINPin